-How Well Are We Adapting is an online tool, co-designed with local governments to monitor, evaluate and report on climate change adaptation measures and responses across council services and assets.
+From 2019-2020, Katrina Dunn worked as the Project Coordinator for How Well Are We Adapting a project co-designed with local governments to monitor, evaluate and report on climate change adaptation measures and responses across council services and assets.

-The tool was developed by the Western Alliance for Greenhouse Action (WAGA) Councils in partnership with RMIT University, Net Balance Foundation and Federation University Australia, with funding assistance from the Victorian Government.
+The project and attendant tool was developed by the Western Alliance for Greenhouse Action (WAGA) Councils in partnership with RMIT University, Net Balance Foundation and Federation University Australia, with funding assistance from the Victorian Government.

-Twenty Victorian councils are participating in this project phase, in consultation with councils across Victoria.
+Twenty Victorian councils participated in this project throughout 2018-2020, in consultation with councils across Victoria.

 The project aims to: